seraphgrid/TENKA_OVERKILL/README.md

 PROGRESS...
 45%

 PROBLEM: EXTERNAL PROGRAMS NEED INSTALLATION.
+PROBLEM: EMACS BINDINGS NOT GOING TOO WELL IN COMMAND MINIBUFFER.

 ...she isn't perfect. but if you know some emacs, i guess it won't be so scary. this is on the doomier side. everything is jumbled right now. it's very fuzzy